Better Breathing Through Septoplasty

 Do you have trouble breathing through your nose, have nosebleeds, or pain in your face?
-It could be caused by a deviated septum.
-This is when the bone and cartilage that separates your nostrils is out of alignment.
-A septoplasty is the out-patient procedure used to correct the alignment.
+It could be caused by a deviated nasal septum.
+This is when the bone and cartilage that separates your nostrils is out of alignment causing an obstruction.
+Septoplasty is a type of deviated septum surgery that corrects the alignment of the nasal passages.
 This allows for proper airflow through the nose.
 It is performed using either local or general anesthesia.

 Deviated septums are not always the result of trauma, but can be congenital or present at birth.

 The Deviated Septum

 A deviated nasal septum can be caused as a result of injury or be that way since birth.
 This can cause nasal obstruction leading to breathing problems like, chronic sinusitus and congestion, as well as excessive snoring and sleep apnea.
 The septoplasty procedure, by realigning the septum, can offer the patient not only better sleep, but greater breathing capacity overall.

 If a septoplasty is deemed the procedure to correct your symptoms during the initial consultation, a surgery date will be set.
 On the date of the procedure, depending on the complexity local or general sedation will be administered.
 The surgeon then will make an incision on one side of the inside of your nostril.
 This will reveal the bone and cartilage of the septum.
 The surgeon then will realign the septum and remove any barriers preventing proper alignment.
 The incision will then be closed.

 A septoplasty can sometimes be combined with a rhinoplasty if other structural changes need to be made to the nose, whether for better breathing or cosmetic purposes.
 In other cases, nasal polyps can be removed during for following septoplasty.